kevinlkt0513/FASTCO/README.md

-# MongoDB Atlas Search Performance Optimization Case Study
+# MongoDB Atlas Search Performance Optimization Case

 This repository documents the end-to-end process of optimizing a MongoDB Atlas Search query.